everx-labs/flex-sdk-js/README.md

     eversAuth: 1e9,
     // When trader receives tokens the sum (refillWallet-wallet.eversBalance) is additionally sent to this wallet from `userIdIndex` contract
     refillWallet: 10e9,
-    // Minimal amount of EVERs the wallet receives from `userIdIndex` together with tokens when a trade happens
+    // Minimal amount of EVERs the wallet receives from `userIdIndex` contract when a trade happens (when the wallet receives tokens)  if the wallet's balance > refillWallet
     minRefill: 0.1e9,
 });